Coming To Your Neighborhood Very Soon…

 3

-Perform construction work, via directional drilling and limited digging, including running our fiber-to-the-home internet to each home (up to Two GIG).
-Contractors will also complete decorative restoration work along the construction path and take photos of the restoration.
-Customers will then be able to order internet and phone services.
+Perform construction work, via directional drilling and limited digging, including running our fiber-to-the-home Internet to each home.
+Contractors will also complete restoration work along the construction path and take photos of the restoration.
+Customers will then be able to order Internet and phone services.

 4